ImageMagick/Usage-Markdown/canvas/index.md

 However it is often useful to generate a pure grey-scale plasma.
 Well there are two simple ways of doing this.

-The simplest way is to take the plasma image and converted it to grey scale.
+The simplest way is to take the plasma image and convert it to grey scale.

 ~~~
 convert -size 100x100 plasma:fractal -blur 0x2 \